Acknowledgements

 Funders

 We are extremely grateful to the William and Flora Hewlett Foundation for providing the vast bulk of the funding that made CRInfo and Beyond Intractability possible.
-Their support for the Consortium from 1988-2003 enabled our program to develop both its expertise in intractable conflicts and online knowledgebase systems.
+Their support for the Consortium from 1988-2003 enabled our program to develop both its expertise in intractable conflicts and online knowledge base systems.
+It was then Conflict Resolution Program Officer Melanie Greenberg who told us to "think big," which was the genesis of Beyond Intractability.

 • One Earth Future Foundation